 Courtney Powell: You know, I’ve been asked this question a lot in emerging markets.
 Because I think people are really looking to understand the U S position right now.
 I think generally speaking from my vantage point, it will be difficult to curb the volatility unless inflation is dealt with much more aggressively than what it has been in recent months and even years.

 Now, I think in terms of how it’s affecting the startup ecosystems around the world.
 I am definitely seeing a slowdown at the later stage and that’s across markets.
 You know, whether it’s the US or the Middle East, or I’m hearing less about East Asia.
 But certainly already in Europe as well.
 Those later stage rounds, I mean, you had the market.
 You had Tiger, SoftBank, people kind of flooding these big, late-stage rounds who now are suffering in the public markets.
 And therefore, they don’t have as much cash to cross over with.
 I think that’s a real consideration for later stage investors.

 We’re seeing less of it in the seed stages.
 However, I think that people are pretty spooked.
 Founders are spooked.
 So, I think so many people are telling their own portfolios to really just kind of buckle down.
 And we’re starting to see founders just try and close these rounds as quickly as possible.

-And you know, it’s a great opportunity to focus on, you know, on one side of the table, on your unit economics.
+You know, it’s a great opportunity to focus on.
+You know, on one side of the table, on your unit economics.
 And if you have the war chest right now, then it’s a great time to deploy it.
 So, I think there will be people who come out ahead of this downturn.
 Certainly, it’s a great time to deploy capital.